GitHub tag (latest by date) GitHub last commit GitHub issues GitHub commit activity GitHub

 Scalability

-Due to BQAT’s compute-intensive nature, the server’s throughput is primarily limited by the CPU of the host machine, including factors such as the number of cores and single-thread performance.
+Due to BQAT’s compute-intensive nature, the server’s throughput is primarily limited by the CPU and RAM of the host machine, including factors such as the number of cores, single-core performance, and RAM.

 Scaling options: